 GPR scans continuously record thickness information along a scan line; therefore, effectively providing a cross-section through the substrate.
 This makes the GPR especially suitable for detecting variations in thickness.

-An additional benefit of using GPR is that other information can be collected at the same time, such as reinforcement distribution, depth of cover to rebar, delamination between layers, voids, etc.
+An additional benefit of using GPR is that other information can be collected at the same time, such as reinforcement distribution, depth of cover to rebar, delamination between layers, embedded metal in masonry, void location, etc.

 Advantages of GPR thickness surveys